sayeemabdullah/CSS-Cribsheet/README.md

 ## Grid

-Grid is a grid-based layout by rows and columns.
+Grid is a grid-based layout with rows and columns.
 Starting with the basic, we can define the grid in the following ways -

 ``` css
   /* 3X2  */